eugenioamato/firebasecrudelauth/README.md

 ## Implementing Flutter-Web

-The plugin cloud_firestore has a bug.
+*The plugin cloud_firestore has a bug.
 It tries to request data to Firebase before initialeApp, and the error happens during the registration of the plugin.
 So, the only way I found to make it work properly on Flutter-Web is to remove the cloud_firestore, and use the same commands found inside the plugin Firebase.
-This forces us to comment out the plugin in pubspec.yaml before working with web plugins.
-Inside pubspec.yaml, comment out this line:
+This forces us to comment out the plugin in pubspec.yaml before working with web plugins.  * Inside pubspec.yaml, comment out this line adding an '#' before it:
 `  #cloud_firestore: ^0.16.0`

 and run
 `flutter pub get`

-REMEMBER that you will have to un-comment the same line every time you want to compile the project to mobile.
+*REMEMBER that you will have to un-comment the same line every time you want to compile the project to mobile.
+Indeed, also the firebase plugin is not usable inside mobile application, because it uses html methods *